Md-Abdullah-321/URL-Shortner/README.md

 - Users can copy the short URL to the clipboard using the "Copy" button next to each history entry.
 - The history is retrieved from the LocalStorage and displayed on this page.

+## Live Demo

+You can access the live version of the Short URL Maker website by visiting: https://long-to-short-url.netlify.app

 ## Technologies Used

 - React: The frontend framework used for building the user interface and managing application state.